JoinMarket-Org/joinmarket-clientserver/README.md

 ### Quickstart

-Once you've downloaded this repo, either as a zip file, and extracted it, or via `git clone`:
+Once you've downloaded this repo, either as a tar/zip file, and extracted it, or via `git clone`:

+Make sure to validate the signature on the tar/zip file provided on the [https://github.com/Joinmarket-Org/joinmarket-clientserver/releases](release page), or check the signature in git if you install that way using `git log --show-signature`.

     ./install.sh
     (follow instructions on screen; provide sudo password when prompted)